kentcdodds/babel-plugin-macros/README.md

 const styles = {red: '1f-d34j8rn43y587t'}
 ```

-If the css-in-js library supported babel-macros instead, then they wouldn't need
+If the css-in-js library supported babel-plugin-macros instead, then they wouldn't need
 their own babel plugin to compile these out; they could instead rely on
-babel-macros to do it for them.
-So if a user already had babel-macros installed
+babel-plugin-macros to do it for them.
+So if a user already had babel-plugin-macros installed
 and configured with babel, then they wouldn't need to change their babel
 configuration to get the compile-time benefits of the library.
 This would be
-most useful if the boilerplate they were using came with babel-macros out of the
+most useful if the boilerplate they were using came with babel-plugin-macros out of the
 box, which is what we're hoping will be true for create-react-app in the future.

 Although css-in-js is the most common example, there are lots of other things
-you could use `babel-macros` for, like:
+you could use `babel-plugin-macros` for, like:

 * Compiling GraphQL fragments into objects so that the client doesn't need a
   GraphQL parser